edjohnson100/LiveUtilities/README.md

 * **Persistent UI Memory:** Your selected theme is now saved directly to your local Fusion workspace cache, ensuring the add-in automatically loads your preferred layout every time you boot up.

+* **Auto-SortingUI:** Parameters and Configuration Snapshots now automatically sort themselves alphabetically (A-Z) in the palette, making it much easier to quickly navigate and find what you need in complex designs.

 ---
 ## ✨ What's New in v1.3.0